VNX Exchange (VNXLU) Reaches Market Cap of $1.06 Million

-VNX Exchange (VNXLU) traded flat against the US dollar during the 24-hour period ending at 21:00 PM ET on May 7th.
-VNX Exchange has a market capitalization of $1.06 million and $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.
-During the last week, VNX Exchange has traded flat against the US dollar.
-One VNX Exchange coin can now be purchased for $0.0376 or 0.00000096 BTC on cryptocurrency exchanges.
+VNX Exchange (VNXLU) traded flat against the US dollar during the 24-hour period ending at 10:00 AM Eastern on May 10th.
+One VNX Exchange coin can currently be bought for about $0.0376 or 0.00000096 BTC on cryptocurrency exchanges.
+VNX Exchange has a market capitalization of $1.06 million and approximately $707.00 worth of VNX Exchange was traded on exchanges in the last day.
+In the last seven days, VNX Exchange has traded flat against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.